hthuwal/sign-language-gesture-recognition/README.md

 The Paper on this work is published [here](https://link.springer.com/chapter/10.1007/978-981-10-7566-7_63)

 Please do cite it if you find this project useful. :)

+**UPDATE:**

+- Cleaner and understandable code.
+- Replaced all manual editing with command line arguments.
+- Removed Bugs due to changes in names of the `operations` in the inception model.
+- Code Tested on a dummy dataset of three classes on google colab.

 ## DataSet Used
 * [Argentinian Sign Language Gestures](http://facundoq.github.io/unlp/lsa64/).
 The dataset is made available strictly for academic purposes by the owners.
 Please read the license terms carefully and cite their paper if you plan to use the dataset.